-Russian military inventions tend toward the brutally practical: tanks, planes, and guns that are cheap, and easy to produce.
-Indeed, in the Second World War, the Soviet Union simply overwhelmed Germany with endless waves of T-34 tanks, fighter planes, and infantry armed with cheap sub-machine guns.
-When it comes to Russian military vehicles and other wartime inventions, there's some pretty crazy stuff.
+Russian military inventions tend toward the brutally practical: tanks, planes, and guns that are cheap and easy to produce.
+Indeed, in WWII, the Soviet Union overwhelmed Germany with endless waves of T-34 tanks, fighter planes, and infantry armed with cheap submachine guns.
+Russia was very inventive and unorthodox in its creation of wartime vehicles and weapons.